MetOffice/cube_helper/docs/source/index.rst

 Cube Helper documentation
 =======================================

-``cube_helper`` is a software package designed to help users concatenate, equalise, and compare large datasets of cubes.
-It provides a degree of abstaction from meta-data and coordinate information that prevents concatenation amound cubes.
+``cube_helper`` is a software package designed to help users concatenate, equalise, and compare large datasets of Iris cubes.
+It provides a degree of abstraction from meta-data and coordinate information that prevents concatenation of cubes.

 Guide
 ^^^^^